Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 new Medieval Archaeology Museum old orhei moldova exterior

-After my ‘wobble’ on the wall, Vasili wasn’t taking any chances and asked at the visitor office if he could drive up to the entrance of the church, leading to the cave monastery, rather than let me hike up.
-I was embarrassed about making an idiot of myself and receiving ‘old lady privilege’ and to be honest, the hike wouldn’t have been very long or too strenuous (about 20 minutes).
-This trip is definitely doable, even if you’re not a mountain goat, just bring sensible shoes!
+After my wobble on the wall, Vasili wasn’t taking any chances and asked at the visitor office if he could drive up to the entrance of the church leading to the cave monastery, rather than let me hike up.
+While I was embarrassed about making an idiot of myself and receiving ‘old lady privilege’, I wasn’t complaining!
+Although honestly, the hike wouldn’t have been too long or too strenuous (about 20 minutes).
+So this part is doable, even if you’re not a mountain goat.
+Just bring sensible shoes, water and take your time.

 view from st marys old orhei of Raut river basin

 A short walk further along the ridge brings you to a modest bell tower.
-It’s the clifftop cave entrance to the Old Orhei cave monastery which is carved directly into the edge of the limestone cliff.
-You may need to find a monk to gain access.
+It’s the clifftop cave entrance to the Old Orhei cave monastery which is carved directly into the edge of the limestone cliff, but you may need to find a monk to gain access.

 bell tower entrance to cave monastery Old Orhei moldova

-Step inside and you’re in a warren of narrow passages, monk’s cells, and a small candlelit chapel smelling of beeswax and blackened by centuries of smoke.
-It’s possible the cave dates back as far back as the 13th century.
+Step inside and you’re in a warren of narrow passages, monk’s cells, and a small candlelit chapel.
+The cave walls are blackened by centuries of smoke. and it’s possible the cave dates back as far back as the 13th century.
+In common with most orthodox churches and monasteries in Moldova, modest dress is a custom it is polite to follow.
+Men should remove hats, women should cover shoulders and heads and avoid shorts or skirts above the knees.

-Here we can see the stairs leading down from the bell tower entrance into the cave monastery, Old Orhei.
-Plus the door opening out on to the cliff ledge, complete with resident monk, for a panoramic view of the river basin, with zero health and safety considerations.
+Here we can see the stairs leading down from the bell tower entrance into the cave monastery, plus the door opening out on to the cliff ledge, complete with resident monk.

 Why Do Monks Live in Caves?